YooVVV/weeklySchedule/README.md

     - [ ] display 7 days of a week and start with Monday

-    - [ ] the start time of a day will be 6 am and the end time will be 9 pm
+    - [ ] the start time of a day will be 4 am and the end time will be 4 am

     - [ ] same events will be the same color